renatolond/mastodon-twitter-poster/README.md

   - You can choose between posting boosts or not.
   - Your own threads can also be crossposted, respecting to the choices you made regarding your privacy.
   - No other replies will be posted.
 There's no risk of filling your twitter timeline with replies to people that are not there.
+  - Blocklists or Allowlists: Only crosspost toots containing one word from a list or do not crosspost tweets that contain at least one word from a list

 The crossposter will never follow anyone or post anything but the content you selected to be crossposted.